Saints of Los Angeles: Tours

 Two tours, Crüe Fest and the Saints of Los Angeles Tour, supported the album.
-Crüe Fest ran during the summer of 2008, with supporting bands were Buckcherry, Papa Roach, Sixx:A.M., and Trapt.
-The Saints of Los Angeles Tour ran during early 2009 and supporting bands were Hinder, Theory of a Deadman, and The Last Vegas.
+Crüe Fest ran during the summer of 2008, with supporting bands Buckcherry, Papa Roach, Sixx:A.M., and Trapt.
+The Saints of Los Angeles Tour ran during early 2009 and supporting bands were Hinder, Theory of a Deadman, and the Last Vegas.

 Track listing

 Singles

 The first single, "Saints of Los Angeles", was released on April 11 and started airing on radio stations on April 15, 2008.
 The song was given further promotion through the music video game Rock Band, being released as downloadable content on the Xbox Live Marketplace and PlayStation Store on the same day.
 A video for the single was premiered at a press conference by the band on April 15.
 The song was performed on Jimmy Kimmel Live! and the Late Show with David Letterman.
 Jacoby Shaddix from Papa Roach, Josh Todd from Buckcherry, Chris Brown from Trapt, and James Michael from Sixx:A.M. all make cameos at the end of the video.
 This act had also been done as the band performed the song on their previous Crüe Fest tour.
 The song was featured in commercials and in promos for X-Games 14.
 The single version of "Saints of Los Angeles" does not include the backing vocals and the introduction from the gang vocal version.
 The title track was nominated for a Grammy Award for Best Hard Rock Performance but lost; it was Mötley Crüe's third nomination.
 Their previous nominations for "Dr. Feelgood" and "Kickstart My Heart" in the same category saw losses to Living Colour.
 The January 2009 issue of PlayStation: The Official Magazine lists Mötley Crüe's "Saints of Los Angeles" as fifth on its list of "Rock Band’s Five Most Unexpectedly Rockin' Downloadable Songs".

-"Mutherfucker of the Year" was the second single to be taken from "Saints of Los Angeles".
+"Mutherfucker of the Year" was the second single to be taken from "Saints of Los Angeles" followed by "White Trash Circus".